This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Misuse of non-disclosure agreements

-"When parliamentary time allows" is also the timescale for implementation of legislation to curb the use of Non-Disclosure Agreements (NDAs) in employment contracts and settlement agreements.
+"When parliamentary time allows" is the timescale for implementation of legislation to curb the use of Non-Disclosure Agreements (NDAs) in employment contracts and settlement agreements.
 The UK Government's response confirmed legislation will ensure:-

 - Confidentiality clauses cannot prevent disclosures to police, regulated health and care professionals or legal professionals;